northk/twitterfeed/README.md

 Twitterfeed 1.0 Beta addon for ExpressionEngine
 ===============================

+**NOTE: Twitter has deprecated their xml rest API since this addon was written.
+As a result, this addon will no longer work.
+It would need to be modified to use the new Twitter 1.1 JSON API.
+See https://dev.twitter.com/docs/api/1.1/overview for details.**

+**There are [several addons available](http://devot-ee.com/search/results?keywords=twitter&addon_version_support=ee2) now for providing a Twitter feed for EE so you have lots of options.
+Best wishes!**

 Twitterfeed is a module for the [ExpressionEngine](http://expressionengine.com/) content management system.
 It grabs, caches and displays a public user timeline from Twitter (yours or someone else's, as long is it's a public feed).
 There are some other great addons which provide similar functionality at [devot-ee.com](http://devot-ee.com/), including the official [Twitter